Last Hearing Aid UK Update: 05

 It's about having energy left at the end of the day because your brain hasn't been working overtime to process difficult listening situations.

-Despite housing a dedicated AI chip and doing considerably more processing than most hearing aids, the Infinio Ultra Sphere manages up to 56 hours of battery life.
+Despite housing a dedicated AI chip and doing considerably more processing than most hearing aids, the Infinio Ultra Sphere manages up to 56 hours of battery life — though actual runtime will vary depending on streaming usage and listening environment.
 This is genuinely impressive - you can wear these aids all day, stream music and calls, and still have power to spare.

 For people with busy lifestyles who can't afford to worry about their hearing aids running flat halfway through the day, this makes a real difference.

-The DEEPSONIC chip delivers this advanced speech processing whilst being 30% more efficient than previous technology.
+The DEEPSONIC chip delivers this advanced speech processing whilst being 30% more efficient than the original Infinio Sphere, thanks to a retrained deep neural network running on 18 times more real-world sound data.
 This efficiency is what enables the impressive battery life despite the sophisticated AI processing happening constantly in the background.

 Spheric Speech Clarity 2.0 doesn't just reduce background noise - it actually extracts, enhances, and integrates speech from unlimited voices in real-time, regardless of where those voices are coming from.
 You're three times more likely to understand every word from any direction compared to previous technology.